qulle/oltb/README_INTERNAL.md

 import ContextMenu from './modules/common/ContextMenu';
 ```

 To create a context menu call the constructor and give a unique name as the first argument and a selector to trigger the menu.
-The context menu class extends the Control class from OpenLayers.
+The context menu class extends the Control-class from OpenLayers.
 ```javascript
 map.addControl(new ContextMenu({
     name: CONTEXT_MENUS.MainMap,